Are you a breastfeeding mama who will need to start pumping at work?

 When you chart your outputs you will be able to spot a decline in your output early.
 Spotting a decline early is KEY to maintaining your breast milk supply so you can know when to step it up.
 The sooner you add in a power pump session or two- the better!

 I used this technique when my supply had a sudden decrease, which would happen from time to time after working.
 This technique is perfect for the working mama because it requires less time than the traditional power pumping method. >>Tell me more!<<

-I have TONS of other tips for boosting your breast milk supply quickly!
+More tips for increasing breast milk supply